-This is a milder form of immediate food allergy which usually occurs in later childhood in children who are allergic to tree and grass pollens.
-Due to cross-reactivity between the proteins found in pollens and raw fruits and vegetables these children can develop local allergic symptoms in the mouth and throat which do not usually lead to anaphylaxis.
+This is a milder form of immediate food allergy which usually occurs in later childhood in patients who are allergic to tree and grass pollens.
+Due to cross-reactivity between the proteins found in pollen, raw fruits and vegetables, these children can develop local allergic symptoms in the mouth and throat.
+These symptoms, however, do not usually lead to anaphylaxis.

 Importantly, when fruits and vegetables are thoroughly cooked or processed they no longer cause oral allergy syndrome as the cross-reactive proteins are destroyed.

-Management of food allergy is based on educating patients and their families on strict avoidance of the culprit food and prompt treatment of allergic reactions, resulting from accidental exposure.
+Management of food allergy is based on educating patients and their families on strict avoidance of the culprit food alongside the prompt treatment of allergic reactions, resulting from accidental exposure.

-Children and families are provided with a written personalised emergency management plan on how to recognize and treat allergic reactions.
+Additionally, children and families are provided with a written personalised emergency management plan on how to recognise and treat allergic reactions.
 This plan should be shared with the child’s nursery or school and other persons who have responsibility for looking after the child.

 Recent advances in allergy research have resulted in a more active approach to managing food allergy.
 These approaches include food allergy prevention by early dietary introduction of potentially allergenic foods, and inducing tolerance to known foods allergens.

-Previously, the Department of Health recommended delaying the introduction of peanut until 3 years of age if there was a history of allergy in the family.
+Previously, the Department of Health recommended delaying the introduction of peanuts until the age of 3 years if there was a history of allergy in the family.
 This recommendation was based on limited data and has now been withdrawn.

-Currently, Department of Health guidelines recommend exclusive breast-feeding until 6 months, complimentary feeding ‘at around’ 6 months and avoidance of potentially allergenic foods (peanuts, tree-nuts, seeds, milk, eggs, wheat, fish or shellfish) until after 6 months of age.
-However, European and American infant guidelines recommend introducing complimentary foods from 4 to 6 months of age.
+Currently, Department of Health guidelines recommend exclusive breast-feeding until 6 months, complementary feeding ‘at around’ 6 months and avoidance of potentially allergenic foods (peanuts, tree-nuts, seeds, milk, eggs, wheat, fish or shellfish) until after 6 months of age.
+However, European and American infant guidelines recommend introducing complementary foods from 4 to 6 months of age.